GuadalupeVieyra/SpaceX-scape/SpaceX-scape.md

 ![logo](./logo.png)

-This is the link to the instruction, board game, cards, and game pieces:
+This is the link to the instructions, board game, cards, and game pieces:
 [https://drive.google.com/drive/folders/1qZ838H7judPCWpGyDj9ChPCFmg1zR2l6?usp=sharing]
 (Space X-Scape: Pioneers of the Universe - Google Drive)